BaconErie/react-cjk/docs/api.md

 ### Settings dictionary
 Each strokeId key has a corresponding Settings Dictionary as its value.
 Here are the settings you can specify for each stroke:

-- isAnimated
+- animationLength
-    - bool; if false, the stroke is displayed instantly
+    - int; length of time for the animation to run.
+Set it to 0 to make it display instantly

 - css
     - dictionary; custom CSS settings for every path.
 This should be what you would put for the style prop in a normal React component.
 This setting overrides the stroke color setting.
     For example, if you want to color all the paths blue, you can set the settings dictionary to
     ```js
-    {css: {fill: 'red'}}
+    {css: {stroke: 'red'}}
     ```